kevinpeno/bash/thinking.md

 	Defines a particular functionality of the game

 Action
-	A rule that is triggered by some form of interaction
+	A rule that is triggered by some form of user interaction

 	ex.
 Move, Attack, Defend

 Ruleset
-	Defines a combination of rules and actions that are designed to work together
+	Defines a combination of rules and/or actions that are designed to work together

 Capability
 	Term to describe a ruleset being applied to a card